How to Install Thunderbird on Ubuntu Linux

 EOF

-The heredoc syntax creates an APT preferences file assigning priority 1001 to Thunderbird packages from the Mozilla Team PPA (higher than the default 500) and priority -1 to Ubuntuโ€™s snap transitional package (blocking installation).
-Consequently, APT will now exclusively install and upgrade Thunderbird from the PPA.
+The heredoc syntax creates an APT preferences file assigning priority 1001 to Thunderbird packages from the Mozilla Team PPA (higher than the default 500) and priority -1 to Ubuntuโ€™s snap transitional package (which prevents installation entirely).
+As a result, APT will now exclusively install and upgrade Thunderbird from the PPA.
 Note that Ubuntu 22.04 users can skip this step since the snap transitional package does not exist on that release.

 Verify the pinning configuration worked by checking APTโ€™s package priorities: